These Light & Momentary Trials are Not Your Identity

 I had just graduated with two degrees in journalism since I’d felt God calling me into a career of writing faith-related articles back in high school.
 I was confused about why my health got so bad right when I had finished school and could get a job in a career that He’d led me to.

 While I never lost faith in God, I did learn what it means to struggle with Him and how to be really honest with Him.
 I learned that I had to trust Him even when it didn’t make sense.
 He heard me whine and carry on.
 My husband encouraged me and often gave me the perspective that I needed.
-Each time I’d have a bad flare, I’d be shocked, having thought that I’d never had one again.
+Each time I’d have a bad flare, I’d be shocked, having thought that I’d never have one again.
 Or I spiral into thinking I’d never, ever feel any better and everything was awful.

 I also learned how isolating chronic pain and illness can be.
 All of my friends were starting their careers and I struggled to even go grocery shopping.
 I felt God leading me to connect with other people going through similar journeys, so I started a group for chronic pain and illness through my church.

 For a few years, we met once a week.
 We went through a variety of Bible studies about chronic pain that helped me grow in my faith.
 In leading the group, I had to study the lessons more than just read them.
-I can look back now and see how God used that to help me grow in my faith and understanding that He was still at work.
+I can look back now and see how God used that to help me grow in my faith and understand that He was still at work.

 God reminded me that His plan and my plans don’t always look the same.
 I learned through the years that my calling was still writing, but I was going to live it out in a different way as a freelancer than I had originally thought.
 Actually, my plan had been to work at a magazine for a few years and then freelance once we had babies.
 God just had me freelance sooner and, as a result, blessed us to be able to stay in the same city as my parents and my in-laws, which has been invaluable to us.